 Hill Dickinson is to merge with London boutique Middleton Potts in a move designed to boost the Liverpool-headquartered firm’s commodities expertise.

-The two firms will enter a tie-up as of 1st July 2009, bringing the combined London turnover to an estimated £22m.
+The firms will enter a tie-up as of 1 July, bringing the combined London turnover to an estimated £22m.
 Last year Hill Dickinson’s total turnover stood at £73.1m.

 As a result of the merger David Lucas will step down from his role as Middleton Potts senior partner and will begin a new role as head of the joint commodities team.

-Hill Dickinson expanded its global footprint this year with the launch of a Singapore office in March and also has a dedicated shipping office in Greece.
+Hill Dickinson expanded its global footprint this year with the launch of a Singapore office in March and also boasts a dedicated shipping office in Greece.